wp-plugins/radio-station/readme.txt

 == Frequently Asked Questions ==

+= I've scheduled all my shows, but they're not showing up on the programming grid! = Did you remember to check the "Active" checkbox for each show?
+If a show is not marked active, the plugin assumes that it's not currently in production and hides it on the grid.

 = I'm seeing 404 Not Found errors when I click on the link for a show! = Try re-saving your site's permalink settings.
 Wordpress sometimes gets confused with a new custom post type is added.